Rosaline (film): Production

 In May 2021, it was announced that 20th Century Studios had picked up the film, after initially starting development over at MGM.
 It was also announced that Karen Maine had been hired to direct the film based on a screenplay by Scott Neustadter and Michael H. Weber, which in turn is based on the 2012 young adult novel When You Were Mine by Rebecca Serle.

 That same month, Kaitlyn Dever was cast in the title role.
 Later in June 2021, Isabela Merced was cast as Juliet.
 In July 2021, Kyle Allen was cast as Romeo.
 That same month, Bradley Whitford was cast.
 In August, Minnie Driver signed on to play a take on the Nurse from the original story.

 Filming began in Tuscany, Italy, in September 2021 and concluded that October.

 Music

 Drum & Lace and Ian Hultquist were attached to compose the film by May 2022.
 The two used instruments such as the harpsichord, lute, wooden flutes, and Renaissance drums alongside contemporary instruments like drum machines and analog and soft synths for the score, which was recorded in New York City.
 The two also had a 15-piece string ensemble.

 Marketing

 First look images were revealed on August 11, 2022.
 The official trailer was released on September 22, 2022, set to Icona Pop's 2012 song "I Love It".
-Writing for IndieWire, Samantha Bergeson stated that "Rosaline in part acts as a who's-who of Gen Z Hollywood", citing Dever, Merced, and Allen starring in the upcoming films Ticket to Paradise, Madame Web, and the now cancelled live-action Masters of the Universe, respectively.
+Writing for IndieWire, Samantha Bergeson stated that "Rosaline in part acts as a who's-who of Gen Z Hollywood", citing Dever, Merced, and Allen starring in the upcoming films Ticket to Paradise, Madame Web, and the then-cancelled live action Masters of the Universe, respectively.